| |

 Very few people have the insight to see the big picture within the Reparations issue.

-People often promote people to the frontline of a struggle only to have them use their position of influence to betray the movement.
 It is common to have people in the frontline of Black Movements who do not understand the issues because most people themselves are not sufficiently informed to ask the right questions and challenge the leadership in all Black African organizations.

 Very often these organizations are not addressing important issues like colorism and the role of whites in their movements.
 They prefer to just put on a show of togetherness.
 People need to especially challenge those organizations with Black African and white alliances, Rastafarian or otherwise, that claim to be working for the well being of Black Africans.